SQL Constants represent a simple value that doesn't change.

 type, for example,

-These format also allow arbitrary Unicode characters encoded as UTF-8.
+These formats also allow arbitrary Unicode characters encoded as UTF-8.

 In any case, the actual data type of a string literal is determined using the context where it appears.